openSUSE/vagrant-ceph/README.md

 `$ vagrant plugin install vagrant-libvirt`

+#### Workaround 1
-Note: fog-1.30.0 seems to remove support for libvirt.
+fog-1.30.0 seems to remove support for libvirt.
 To workaround this issue, run the following as well if needed

 `$ vagrant plugin uninstall fog`

 `$ vagrant plugin install --plugin-version 1.29.0 fog`

+#### Workaround 2
-Second note: Encountering an error similar to the following:
+Encountering an error similar to the following:

 ```
 ERROR:  Could not find a valid gem 'fog-core' (>= 0), here is why: